 Walking your potential customer through a product demonstration is a critical element of the sales process, and it should be done with care.
 Your goal should be to take your prospects through an easy-to-follow demonstration to introduce them to your product and set the stage for the deal’s next steps.

 Wouldn’t it be great if your prospects immediately signed your contracts agreeing to all payment terms?
-You’re probably thinking “yes, that would be great,” however that’s not always how deals work.
-Even after vetting prospects and laying out a thoughtful quote, many deals still end up in negotiation before the dotted line is signed.
+You’re probably thinking “yes, that would be great.”
+However, that’s not always how deals work.
+Even after vetting prospects and laying out a thoughtful quote, many deals still end up in a negotiation phase before the dotted line is signed.

 That’s why strong negotiation skills are a must for salespeople.
 When reps are able to effectively negotiate terms with buyers and decision makers that are mutually beneficial, they’re more likely to secure better outcomes.